-Continuously enrolled students may apply all completed courses toward certificate, diploma and degree requirements as long as they meet program specific requirements for currency relevant to the career field.
-Students should be aware that these courses may not transfer to other institutions based on age limits.
-Program specific course age limits are collegewide decisions approved by the academic program Chairperson(s).
-Collegewide Curriculum Committee.
-Deans of Instruction, and Associate Vice President for Academic Affairs/Vice President for Academic Affairs.
-They are available from the Department Chairperson and are on file in the Dean of Instruction's office.
+(Approved 4/30/14) Students may apply all approved transfer in and Delaware Tech completed courses toward certificate, diploma and degree requirements as long as they meet program specific requirements for technical relevance to the career field as measured by external outcomes such as licensure or certification exams.
+Program specific age limits on major or major support courses that may be applied to completion requirements are collegewide decisions approved by the academic program Chairperson(s), Deans of Instruction, and Associate Vice President for Academic Affairs/Vice President for Academic Affairs.
 These decisions are not subject to appeal.
-Readmitted students will be responsible for the current requirements of the program they are entering.
+The list of approved age limits on major or major support courses which can be applied to program completion are below and can be found on the Delaware Tech Academic Programs web pages.